 9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

-We know that #BlackLivesMatter and besides being a vocal advocate one of the best ways to support the movement is by supporting Black owned businesses.
+We know that #BlackLivesMatter and besides being an advocate one of the best ways to support the movement is by supporting Black owned businesses.

 Putting our money where our mouth is.